 - We are limited to one small carry-on bag per person on the train.

-- After lunch (we’re still talking Sunday – you paying attention, Butch?) we’ll take the train and return to Durango.
+- After lunch we’ll board the train at 1:25 PM to Durango.

 - We’re booked on the “Historical Narrative” coach car.